HOUSTON THERE’S A PROBLEM IN THE SYSTEM

 - Close relationships tend to be difficult

-Another social issue of grave importance, which SOPS raises is that sometimes it may well be these same tendencies that lead to domestic violence, sexual assault, abduction, bullying and even terrorism.
+Another social issue of grave importance, which SOPS raises is that it may well be this same behavior pattern that leads to domestic violence, sexual assault, abduction, bullying and even terrorism.
 The evidence seems to indicate that only when confronted with much greater fear or by receiving total agreement, conformity or support will a person with SOPS back down from or change their disagreeable behavior in a given situation.
 Whether from damage or acquiring a different structure in the brain due to the process known as brain plasticity, after many years of using and being positively reinforced by a SOPS way of behaving change in such individuals becomes very complex to achieve.

 Our nervous system provides a connection to the world within and outside of us through our senses.
 This is how we can tell what’s there, that is, have knowledge of reality.
 On the other hand our emotions inform us about the reaction required for what we perceive, sense or feel.
 They allow us to interpret our perceptions to ourselves so we can navigate our environment appropriately.
 The different emotions have special roles to play in this regard and together with our senses they account for our survival.
 To depend on our emotion alone gives a distorted or unrealistic view of the world around us.
 And indeed, people who are mainly safety-directed (that is they have SOPS) tend to make unrealistic evaluations of events.

-From this brief description of SOPS it is clear that a variety of people can show some or many of its characteristics: mayors, presidents, prime ministers, teachers, prison guards, caregivers, CEOs, their deputies, substitutes or potential successors etc. whether male, female or other gender.
+From this brief description of SOPS it is clear that people from all areas of life can show from some to many of its characteristics: mayors, presidents, prime ministers, teachers, prison guards, caregivers, the unemployed, CEOs, their deputies, substitutes or potential successors etc. whether male, female or other gender.
 This means its presence in one or more individuals in any situation is bound to affect the quality of interaction (mostly negatively, though sometimes positively) between people with SOPS and their independent-thinking spouses, work colleagues, members of a non-doting constituency and employees etc. It is however not true that just about anyone is susceptible to SOPS.
-A person’s life comes under the command of fear in definite ways.
+A person’s life comes under the command of fear in definite ways as verified in the research.
+All the characteristics of SOPS are explained in detail in: “TO YOUR HAPPINESS: A Self-Healing Guide to Peace of Mind”, which is found under the Publication on the homepage of this site.